boazsegev/iodine/README.md

 Iodine::Rack imposes a few restrictions for performance and security reasons, such as that the headers (both sending and receiving) must be less than 8Kb in size.
 These restrictions shouldn't be an issue and are similar to limitations imposed by Apache.

-Of course, if you still want to use Rack's `hijack` API, Iodine will support you - but be aware that you will need to implement your own reactor and thread pool for any sockets you hijack, as well as a socket buffer for non-blocking `write` operations (why do that when you can write a protocol object and have the main reactor manage the socket?).
+Of course, if you still want to use Rack's `hijack` API, iodine will support you - but be aware that you will need to implement your own reactor and thread pool for any sockets you hijack, as well as a socket buffer for non-blocking `write` operations (why do that when you can write a protocol object and have the main reactor manage the socket?).

 ### Performance oriented design - but safety first